MarkoCen/ngPopup/README.md

 * isShow
 * draggable
 * resizable
-You can bind them to ngModel or set value in controller dynamically, see the two-way binding example in [Demo] page
+see the two-way binding example in [Demo] page

 ##License
 The MIT License